 - how to publish posts and working with categories and keywords

-Today, we’ll talk about plugins.
-Plugins are pieces of code that add more features to your blog and can also help it run more smoothly.
-There are tons available; WordPress’ site alone lists close to 30,000 and there are many, many more out there.
-But make sure you read reviews and comments before installing any of them on your site, to make sure it’s a current plugin that is still supported and is being updated to work with each new update of WordPress, and read reviews to make sure that others have not had issues with it.
+And today is all about plugins.
+Plugins are pieces of code that add more features to your blog without you having to learn how to write code.
+There are tons of plugins available; WordPress’ site alone lists over 50,000 and there are many, many more out there.
+But make sure you read reviews and comments before installing any of them on your site.
+You want to make sure it’s a current plugin that is still supported and updated regularly, and that others have not had issues with it.

 Finding and Installing the Plugins

-It used to be that you had to search for the plugins online, download them and then upload them to your site via ftp.
-These days, it is so much easier.
-You can search for, and install many new plugins right from the plugin page on your blog.
+You can either download plugins directly at the various developers’ sites, or search for and install them right from the plugin page on your blog.
 Just click on Add New, and in the new window that opens, type in the name of the plugin or any word that relates to the plugin you are looking for.
 Click Search Plugins and a list of available ones will show up.
-If you have already researched a particular plugin and want to install it immediately, click on Install Now (right beneath the name of the plugin).
-If you want to know more about it first, click on the link at the end of the plugin description to go to the developer’s website.
-Some plugins, you still need to download from the developer’s site, and I have noted at the end of the descriptions below where you can get each plugin.
+If you have already researched a particular plugin and want to install it immediately, click on Install Now and then Activate.
+If you want to know more about it first, click on “More Details”.

-Some plugins are ready to go as soon as you install them; with others you need to customize the settings to what you want.
+Some plugins are ready to go as soon as you install them; others have settings you need to tweak first.
 Once you have installed such a plugin, a new menu item will show up either under Settings or as a separate item in the dashboard menu on the left of the blog.
 Just click on the plugin name in the menu and you will get to the page with the custom settings.

 Installing Downloaded Plugins

-To install plugins that you downloaded to your computer from a developer’s site, click on “upload” in the Install New menu on the Plugins page.
+To install plugins that you downloaded to your computer, click on “upload” in the Install New menu on the Plugins page.
 Then click on “Choose file”, find your zip file with the plugin and click “Install Now”.

 My Favorite WordPress Plugins